webqit/webqit-community.docs/oohtml/README.md

 </body>
 ```

-*Imports* are resolved again when the module ID is dynamically pointed at another module element.
+*Imports* maintain a *live* relationship with the modules they are associated with.
+For example, they are resolved again when the module ID is dynamically pointed at another module element.

 ```js
 document.querySelector('div[template="module1"]').setAttribute('template', 'module2');